jimmygian/cs50ai_tictactoe/README.md

 ## `tictactoe.py`

-`runner.py` was already written.
-My assignment was to implement all the functions in `tictactoe.py`, including the Minimax algorithm with A/B Pruning.
+`runner.py` has already been written, and my task was to implement all the functions in `tictactoe.py`.
+While Alpha/Beta Pruning could be added at a later stage, it is not implemented at this time.

 ### `player(board)` Implementation